-If you’re an avid consumer of Mexican food, you may have heard of birria.
-But exactly what is birria?
+Unless you’re an avid consumer of Mexican food, you may be wondering, what is birria?

-And how is it different from another popular Mexican dish, barbacoa?
+And how is it different from other popular Mexican dishes, like barbacoa?

 If those are some of your questions, you’ve come to the right place.

 Birria originated in Mexico but then made its way to the United States.